-Trial in adult patients with PNH who had not previously received complement inhibitor treatment
+Trial in adult patients with PNH who had not previously received complement inhibitor treatment.
 The trial of patients not previously treated with complement inhibitors was a 26-week multicentre open-label randomised active-controlled Phase 3 trial, conducted in 246 patients who had not received complement inhibitor treatment prior to study entry.
-Patients eligible for this trial had to demonstrate high disease activity, defined as LDH level $\geq 1.5 \times$ upper limit of normal (ULN) at screening along with the presence of 1 or more of the following PNH-related signs or symptoms within 3 months of screening: fatigue, haemoglobinuria, abdominal pain, shortness of breath (dyspnoea), anaemia (haemoglobin < 10 g/dL), history of a major adverse vascular event (including thrombosis), dysphagia, or erectile dysfunction; or history of packed red blood cell transfusion due to PNH.
+Patients eligible for this trial had to demonstrate high disease activity, defined as LDH level ≥ 1.5 × upper limit of normal (ULN) at screening along with the presence of 1 or more of the following PNH-related signs or symptoms within 3 months of screening: fatigue, haemoglobinuria, abdominal pain, shortness of breath (dyspnoea), anaemia (haemoglobin < 10 g/dL), history of a major adverse vascular event (including thrombosis),

 More than 80% of patients in both treatment groups had a history of transfusion within 12 months prior to study entry.
-The majority of the trial population from the trial with patients not previously treated with complement inhibitors was highly haemolytic at baseline; 86.2% of enrolled patients presented, in the setting of PNH, with elevated LDH $\geq$ 3 × ULN, a direct measurement of intravascular haemolysis.
+The majority of the trial population from the trial with patients not previously treated with complement inhibitors was highly haemolytic at baseline; 86.2% of enrolled patients presented, in the setting of PNH, with elevated LDH \geq 3 × ULN, a direct measurement of intravascular haemolysis.